-Changing to a plant-based business reduces greenhouse gases, one of the leading causes of climate change.
+Changing to a plant-based business can reduce greenhouse gases, one of the leading causes of climate change.

 The production of animal products is causing widespread environmental destruction and degradation - from crops and water required to feed the animals, to the transport and other processes involved from farm to fork.
 This is a significant contributor to deforestation, habitat loss and species extinction.
-Grazing and the loss of natural vegetation for animal feed is causing widespread soil erosion: threatening farming (loss of fertile land), causing pollution and increased sedimentation in our waterways.
-A plant-based diet requires much lower quantities of crops and water, making the switch can drastically reduce our impact on the environment.
+Grazing and the loss of natural vegetation for animal feed is causing widespread soil erosion, leading to the loss of fertile land, causing pollution and increased sedimentation in our waterways.
+A plant-based diet requires much lower quantities of crops and water.
+Making the switch can drastically reduce our impact on the environment.

 Animal agriculture contributes to developing world malnutrition by driving impoverished populations to grow cash crops for animal feed, rather than food for themselves.

 A plant-based diet is the most efficient and sustainable way of feeding the ever-growing human race.
 It requires just one third of the land needed to support an omnivorous diet.